splunk-terraform/terraform-provider-signalfx/website/docs/r/time_chart.html.markdown

     * `color` - (Optional) Color to use : gray, blue, azure, navy, brown, orange, yellow, iris, magenta, pink, purple, violet, lilac, emerald, green, aquamarine.
     * `axis` - (Optional) Y-axis associated with values for this plot.
 Must be either `right` or `left`.
     * `plot_type` - (Optional) The visualization style to use.
 Must be `"LineChart"`, `"AreaChart"`, `"ColumnChart"`, or `"Histogram"`.
 Chart level `plot_type` by default.
     * `value_unit` - (Optional) A unit to attach to this plot.
 Units support automatic scaling (eg thousands of bytes will be displayed as kilobytes).
-Values values are `Bit, Kilobit, Megabit, Gigabit, Terabit, Petabit, Exabit, Zettabit, Yottabit, Byte, Kibibyte, Mebibyte, Gigibyte, Tebibyte, Pebibyte, Exbibyte, Zebibyte, Yobibyte, Nanosecond, Microsecond, Millisecond, Second, Minute, Hour, Day, Week`.
+Values values are `Bit, Kilobit, Megabit, Gigabit, Terabit, Petabit, Exabit, Zettabit, Yottabit, Byte, Kibibyte, Mebibyte, Gibibyte (note: this was previously typoed as Gigibyte), Tebibyte, Pebibyte, Exbibyte, Zebibyte, Yobibyte, Nanosecond, Microsecond, Millisecond, Second, Minute, Hour, Day, Week`.
     * `value_prefix`, `value_suffix` - (Optional) Arbitrary prefix/suffix to display with the value of this plot.
 * `event_options` - (Optional) Event customization options, associated with a publish statement.
 You will need to use this to change settings for any `events(…)` statements you use.
     * `label` - (Required) Label used in the publish statement that displays the event query you want to customize.